CBS Thursday Night Movie: The 1973–74 and '74–75 seasons: Violence, movies, and censorship

 Since 1970, it had become customary for CBS to sprinkle its summer movie-rerun schedule with occasional first-time showings.
-Thus, in addition to the eight premieres in early June (as listed above), there was also the July 18 TV debut of The Wicked Dreams of Paula Schultz (1968), starring Elke Sommer as an East German athlete who fantasizes pole-vaulting over the Berlin Wall to the other side.
+Thus, in addition to the eight premieres in early June (as listed above), there was also the July 18 TV debut of The Wicked Dreams of Paula Schultz (1968), starring Elke Sommer as an East German athlete who pole-vaults over the Berlin Wall to the other side.
 The film was notable for featuring several actors from the 1965-1971 Hogan's Heroes television series, including Ms. Sommers's co-star Bob Crane, along with the show's other regulars, Werner Klemperer, John Banner, and Leon Askin.

 Fall 1975: The curtain closes on Thursdays

 During the summer of 1975, all three networks decided to cut one movie night per week from their fall prime-time schedules.
 For CBS, it was a choice of keeping either a Thursday-night or a Friday-night anthology.
 Initially, the network chose to retain Thursday.
 As CBS program director Fred Silverman explained, "There aren't that many good pictures to begin with...We'd rather take those 2 hours [on Friday nights] and do original television programming.
 Because finally that's what television is all about: Creating new material for the viewer at home."
 Apparently, Mr. Silverman's idea of "creating new material" was the programming of more episodes for two old crime serials, Hawaii Five-O and Barnaby Jones—because beginning in September, that was what Friday night viewers were offered.
 But in cutting back the airing of theatrical films to its original movie-night, CBS may have provided some consolation for film buffs.
 There were fewer reruns of old product and less pre-emptions for news and variety specials.
 In that respect, the Fall 1975 season of The Thursday Night Movie would resemble the format of its maiden Fall 1965 schedule—one where viewers could feel reasonably confident that Thursday's 9:00-11:00 pm (ET) time slot would be reserved only for movies.